Lee Brozgol: Biography

 Brozgol was born in Detroit.
 His family moved to Chicago when he was nine years old.
 He attended the University of Chicago, and then moved to New York City, where he studied art at Cooper Union.
-Together with a group of artists, Brozgol and his wife bought a building in the Lower East Side, where they lived, worked, and raised a family.
+Together with a group of artists, Brozgol and his wife bought a building on the Lower East Side, where they lived, worked, and raised a family.

 Career

 Brozgol balanced working as an artist and a social worker.
 In 1976, he was awarded a prize for his sculptural work in the Brooklyn Museum’s Fence Art Show.
-In the 1980s, Brozgol was the director of Foundation House, where he worked with an HIV positive homeless population in the Lower East Side.
+In the 1980s, Brozgol was the director of Foundation House, where he worked with an HIV positive homeless population on the Lower East Side.
 Later in the 1980s, Brozgol started a socially engaged series of works on paper called “Hidden America.”
 He followed that body of work with another humanist-centered suite of works titled “40 PATRIOTS/countless americans,” which are mask-like sculptures that resemble skulls.
 Throughout his career, Brozgol continued creating masks using paper-mâché, found objects, and paint.
 These masks are often burlesque representations of political figures and cultural icons, transformed into imaginative monstrous manifestations that critique systems of wealth, power, and governance.
 In addition to his studio art, Brozgol created several works of art for public display in schools, subways stations, and community centers.